Introduction

 4. a high level of portability and reproducibility granted by the containerization (Veiga Leprevost et al. 2017) of all analysis techniques implemented in the framework;

-The effectiveness of this framework is showed through the wellknown and simple SIR model.
+The effectiveness of this framework is showed through the well-known and simple SIR model.

 How to start

 Before starting the analysis we have to install (1) GreatSPN GUI, (2) docker, and (3) the R package devtools for installing EPIMOD.
 GreatSPN GUI, the graphical editor for drawing Petri Nets formalisms, is available online (link to install GreatSPN), and it can be installed following the steps showed therein.
-Then, the user must have docker installed on its computer for exploiting the epimod’s docker images (for more information on the docker installation see: link to install docker), and to have authorization to execute docker commands reported in the command page of function install docker.
+Then, the user must have docker installed on its computer for exploiting the epimod’s docker images (for more information on the docker installation see: link to install docker), and to have the authorization to execute docker commands reported in the command page of function install docker.
 To do this the following commands must be executed.

 1. Create the docker group.